Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 Security Deposits

-The state has a security deposit law in place.
+The state of Nevada has a security deposit law in place that apply to both the landlord and tenant.
 Among other things, the rules stipulate things like:

-- The security deposit limit (3 months’ rent)
+- The limit on security deposits (3 months’ rent)

-- Penalties if the deposit isn’t returned on time
+- Penalties if the landlord fails to pay or return the security deposit on time

 Housing Discrimination

-The Fair Housing Act states that it’s illegal for landlords to discriminate against tenants based on certain protected classes.
-At the federal level, the protected classes under the Fair Housing Act are race, color, religion, nationality, gender, disability, and familial status.
+The Fair Housing Act states that housing discrimination against tenants based on certain protected classes is illegal.
+At the federal level, the protected classes under the federal Fair Housing Act are race, color, religion, nationality, gender, physical or mental disability, and familial status.
 The state of Nevada also extends the federal list by adding gender identity and sexual orientation.

 Rent Increases & Related Fees